Our Faculty

 Nanette Erickson

 Nanette Erickson is a violist and violinist from Pullman, Washington.
 She started playing the violin when she was seven with the Suzuki method, and continued through school, taking lessons and playing in school and youth orchestras, as well as chamber ensembles.
-In highschool she started playing the viola to fill out the viola section of a local youth orchestra, and fell in love with the sound and feel of the instrument.
+In high school she started playing the viola to fill out the viola section of a local youth orchestra, and fell in love with the sound and feel of the instrument.
 Nanette went on to earn her Bachelors of Music in Music Education from Washington State University, and currently teaches violin and viola lessons at the Music Conservatory of Coeur d’Alene, and violin, voice, and piano lessons at Pioneer School in Spokane Valley.
 In addition to teaching, Nanette also performs with the Coeur d’Alene Symphony Orchestra, the Washington-Idaho Symphony Orchestra, and the Mid-Columbia Symphony Orchestra.
 When she’s not making music, she enjoys cooking, sewing and knitting, the outdoors, and square dancing.

 rhys-gerwin